nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Reuse of Libraries and Components
 To streamline development, we leveraged certain libraries and reused components where feasible:
-- **Charting Library for Visualizations:** The `JFreeChart` library was used to implement the `pie` and `bar` chart commands.
+- **Charting Library for Visualizations:** The `javaFX` library was used to implement the `pie` and `bar` chart commands.
 This allowed us to focus on integrating visualization rather than building charting functionality from scratch.
-Our work on adapting `JFreeChart` to fit EduTuTu’s data structure is encapsulated in the `ChartAdapter.java` class.
+Our work on adapting `javaFX` to fit EduTuTu’s data structure is encapsulated in the `ChartAdapter.java` class.
 - **Command Framework from AB3:** We adapted AB3’s command framework to accommodate EduTuTu’s expanded command set, allowing us to save development time while maintaining a consistent structure.
 Additional commands such as `markpaid` and `info` were added to extend functionality for the specific needs of a tuition center.

 ### Achievements